 ME 7301: Transport Phenomena in Multiphase Flow

-ChBE 8803: Fundamentals of a Sustainable Chemical Industry
+ChBE 6743: Fundamentals and Challenges for a Sustainable Chemical Enterprise

 ChBE 8803: Colloids and Surfaces